JRB-Useless-Inventions/GuitarHeroMidiMapper/README.md

 Download loopMIDI from http://www.tobias-erichsen.de/wp-content/uploads/2015/08/loopMIDISetup_1_0_13_24.zip Open loopMIDI.
 Activate a port.
 Program will link the MIDI to this port.
-No error checking as of yet, to alter access midi.h and change the midiout->openport(x) to the relevant port number.
 Connect to a software device via the ‘Preferences’ menu.
 Shred away.

+Upcoming Features:
+A GUI whcih allows the user to change which button / button combination sends out a custom middi message.
+GUI allows for different MIDI port mapping.
+OSX & Linux support.
+Controller Accelerometer features.